cyronia/-s-status/CONTRIBUTING.md

 3. Create a new branch
 4. Create an empty commit: `git commit -m "<YOUR TASK NAME>" --allow-empty`
 5. Push to your fork repo
-6. Prepare a pull request: https://github.com/louislam/uptime-kuma/compare
+6. Prepare a pull request: https://github.com/cyronia/-s-status/compare
 7. Write a proper description.
-You can mention @louislam in it, so @louislam will get the notification.
+You can mention @cyronia in it, so @cyronia will get the notification.
 8. Create your pull request as a Draft
 9. Wait for the discussion